-Visual stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered by many people who struggle to read.
-The condition is estimated to be present in approximately 40% of poor readers and 20% of the general population.
+Visual stress is a term used to describe visual discomfort and perceptual distortions in printed text, and is suffered by some people who struggle to read.
+Symptoms can be experienced in varying degrees from simple fatigue to difficulties when looking at text.

 - Patterns in the print (sometimes described as rivers or worms)

 - Halos of colour surrounding letters or words

 - Tiring easily whilst reading

 Some individuals who find reading tiring and unpleasant may unknowingly experience Visual Stress.

 How might colour help?